Wednesday, March 8, 1882

 "Kindly see that I am not advertised to lecture on 'The English Renaissance'.
 I have not delivered that lecture since February 11, and yet I am always advertised for it.
 It is very annoying, and besides, 'The English Renaissance' is printed in the Seaside, so people think they know it, and stay away.
 The lecture is on "The Decorative Arts'..."

-The two advertisements below for the Decatur lecture show that Wilde's requested was heeded. although not quite with the precise title he suggested.
-See also Wilde's Lecture Titles.
+These two advertisements for the Decatur lecture show that Wilde's requested was heeded. although not quite with the precise title he suggested.
+See also The Decorative Arts.